MarekPikula/quartus-sv-gotchas/Intel Quartus SystemVerilog gotchas.md

 In this section you can find a few things to be alert about when doing RTL review for unwanted synthesis optimizations.

-### Unused input pins
+### Unused pins

-First thing to do when there is a problem with given instance is to look at its input pins.
-If they are used in code and you can see that in Vivado they are used in RTL (so they are not optimized) they should be used in Quartus as well.
+First thing to do when there is a problem with given instance is to look at its input and output pins.
+If they are used in code and you can see that in Vivado they are used in RTL (so they are not optimized out in first stage) they should be used in Quartus as well.
 It's very simple step, but can save a lot of time while identifying the most obvious problems.
 The way to do it is find a problematic instance in either *Netlist Navigator* or with search functionality and poke at all input pins to see if they drive any logic and if they drive subjectively enough logic as comparison for Vivado RTL.

+### Filter node sources

+Useful for `case` statement checks.
+If given output node should be driven by some other nodes depending on case, it should be visible in RTL.
+The hard way is to trace all the wires in full view.
+The easy way is to right click on the problematic node and select *Filter→Sources* (or *Shift+S*).

+This is particularly useful for verifying `case` statements.